 Use an application firewall

 There’s no simple way you can absolutely block all tracking short of analyzing all outgoing traffic from your computer and inspect their contents.
 However, you can make some educated guesses based on the website that a program is trying to reach.
-E.g. does the program you’re trying to install need to communicated with googleanalytics.com?
+For example, does the program you’re trying to install need to communicated with googleanalytics.com?

 You can use an application firewall to be notified when installers and other programs want to connect to the internet and which website they want to communicate with.
 These programs also give you the option to proactively block or permit the connection.